al3xandr3/al3xandr3.github.io/_posts/2014-02-17-goals-implementation-plan.md

 So define what are you going to be evaluated on?

-Time spent on a project is a good correlation of work done (at least for me) But define also other concrete goals and accomplishments.
+Sometimes time spent on a project is a good correlation of work done, but not best way.

+But define also other concrete goals and accomplishments.

 Example:
 Play Guitar: learn and record a new music every other week.
 At end of month i need to have four musics that are enjoyable and keep getting better.
 If that does not happen, then it wont get me any better in my musical career, and i should drop it altogether.

+In general the bigger the pressure (the stakes) the more likelly is to make progress.

 ## Track time down
 If time spent is a good metric, then need to be able to monitor it.